hpc/pavilion2/docs/tutorials/advanced_pavilion.rst

 ----------

 If it weren't for scheduling, there really wouldn't be much of a point to Pavilion.
-After all, there are numerous test frameworks that work just fine.
+After all, there are numerous non-HPC test frameworks that work just fine.
 Pavilion is all about setting tests up to run on clusters, and that comes with its own set of problems not handled by most test harnesses.